Checking oil pressure

 - There are cracks in the component.

-- The shaft surface is scratched, worn or damaged.
+- The shaft surface is scratched, worn down or damaged.

-- A loose or worn bearing causes increased seal wear.
+- A loose or worn bearing will cause increased seal wear.